Five Types of Training to Improve Employee Performance

 Training Designed to Increase Flow

 According to McKinsey & Company, we are five times more productive when in flow and immensely more creative.
 In Flow: The Psychology of Optimal Experience, Mihaly Csikszentmihalyi predicted that the most successful nations in the 21st century will be those that value flow-inducing activities.
 As Dr. Camille Preston, of Create More Flow, emphasizes, “It’s not surprising.
 We experience flow when we feel challenged yet capable.
 We experience flow when we feel a sense of control (self-efficacy) and value (intrinsic motivation) in the work that we are doing.
 For this reason, creating more flow is essential to fixing the low levels of engagement currently reported in so many workplaces.”
 Training to increase the flow is part and parcel, then, of driving employee performance.

 How to Get Started

 Many smaller organizations worry that training is out of their budget.
-Larger organizations also often assume that training initiatives require a huge budget, months of planning and dedicated time and resources that they simply don’t have available.
-With a learning management system, it is possible to scale up one’s training–whether it be foreign-language training, leadership training or training designed to help employees increase flow–in a cost effective and expedient manner. to get started now, learn more about how to implement a learning management system scaled to respond to your specific workplace.
+Larger organizations also often assume that training initiatives require a huge budget, months of planning, and dedicated time and resources that they simply don’t have available.
+Are you training more than five employees?
+See if you qualify for an employer discount.
+With a learning management system, it is possible to scale up one’s training–whether it be foreign-language training, leadership training, or training designed to help employees increase flow–in a cost-effective and expedient manner.
+To get started now, learn more about how to implement a learning management system scaled to respond to your specific workplace.